Abstract smoke from a fire – about the Wildfire images – Kenneth Rimm

-The Wildfire series comprises of abstract images of fire & smoke from a wildfire.
+The Wildfire series comprises of abstract photographs of fire & smoke from a fire on a field.

 The contrast between the pitch black smoke & the beams of sunlight, constant fight to gain power without luck.

-The swirl of smoke, fire & clouds in the strong wind constantly created abstract images, replaced by the next seconds later.
+Swirls of smoke, fire & clouds in the strong wind constantly created abstract images in the sky, replaced by the next seconds later.

 The fire started quickly & was over a few hours later, like life that can seem long & chaotic, but is fragile & short.

 Like the Satellites series the abstract shapes & colors are enhanced & reworked more like an abstract painting.